 Finding sound files

-The chosen circuit board plays standard MP3 sound files and there are many environmental sound files in this format feely available for downloading on the Internet.
+The chosen circuit board plays standard MP3 sound files and there are many environmental sound files in this format freely available for downloading on the Internet.

 The following websites in particular have large libraries of sound effects that can be downloaded and used for free (for non-commercial use, some sites require registration).

 Alternatively, you can record your own using a smartphone.